tsgates/arch-wiki-markdown/wiki/Kcaldav.md

 =======

   ------------------------ ------------------------ ------------------------
+  [Tango-two-arrows.png]   This article or section  [Tango-two-arrows.png]
-  [Tango-document-new.png] This article is a stub.
-[Tango-document-new.png]
+                           is a candidate for
+                           merging with KDE.
                            Notes: please use the
-                           first argument of the
+                           second argument of the
                            template to provide more
                            detailed indications.
                            (Discuss)
   ------------------------ ------------------------ ------------------------

-If you want to connect your google calendar with korganizer you need kcaldav from AUR Template:Package.
+If you want to connect your google calendar with korganizer you need kcaldav from AUR package kcaldav.

 After installing kcaldav you need to log out and in again to register the caldav service.